maxcabrera/data-structures/src/data-structures/singly-linked-list/readme.md

 - Insert: Adds a new node in the specified position
 - Remove: Removes a node from the list, based on its position
 - Reverse: Reverses the order of the list

+## Summary
+- Singly Linked Lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required.
+- The idea of a list data structure that consist of nodes is the foundation for other data structures like Stacks and Queues.